For my life, it means a lot: Never say never and never give up. If one way is not working, try another. Try as long as you find your right way.

 These are the people from the very beginning.
-My follower from the very beginning of my Satoshi School (where you can study about this new technology and get the necessary knowledge) motivate me in hard times to go on and not to stuck.
+From the beginning of my Satoshi School (where you can study about this new technology and get the necessary knowledge), my follower motivates me in hard times to go on and not to stuck.

 And yes, I met a guy who said to me: Why do you still make music after all you have created?
-I answered him that I do not have any idea of how I should move on with my vision, how to reach people.
+I answered him that I do not know how I should move on with my vision and how to reach people.

 He said to me: “People see different things in you, what you should do.
 Listen, what people mind you.
 Write a book and enter the stage, because your message has to be heard!”.

 I was very thoughtful on my way home.
 3 days later, I started to write my book.
 I got my first speaking engagement.
 And it works.

 I felt comfortable, I began to love what I did and still doing because I am fulfilling my vision, helping the people get on the right way to make a change.
 This changed everything in my life.